StevenMHernandez/capstone/README.md

 If we as a group need to explain anything to one another how to do something, we should create a page in the wiki so that the whole group can learn.

+## Hosting Chatbot

+Chatbot logic is "hosted" using AWS Lambda.
+Deployment and configuration is handled by [the serverless framework](https://github.com/serverless/serverless)

+With sufficient credentials, chatbot can be deployed with `serverless-deploy --aws-profile your-profile-name-here`

+More information to come.

 ## Preview an in-browser graph

 As an experiment, I am trying out [WebCola](http://marvl.infotech.monash.edu/webcola/index.html) as an interactive graph/uml visualizer.